web-platform-tests/wpt/docs/appendix/intro-video-transcript.md

 `https://github.com/web-platform-tests/wpt` is entered into the location bar, and the browser loads the page.

-> To get involved, you can visit the project management site...
+> To get involved, you can visit the project management website hosted on
+> GitHub.com.

+The browser navigates to the project's "issues" list and filters the list for just the ones labeled as "good first issue."

+> Some issues are more difficult than others, but many are perfect for people who
+> are just getting started with the project.
+When we come across an issue like
+> that, we label it as a "good first issue."

+`https://lists.w3.org/Archives/Public/public-test-infra` is entered into the location bar, and the browser loads the page.

+> You can also join the mailing list to receive e-mail with announcements and
+> discussion about the project.

 `http://irc.w3.org/` is entered into the location bar, and the browser loads the page. `web4all` is entered as the Nickname, and `#testing` is entered as the channel name.
 A mouse clicks on the "Connect" button.

-> ...log in to the chat room on IRC...

-`https://lists.w3.org/Archives/Public/public-test-infra` is entered into the location bar, and the browser loads the page.

-> ...or join the mailing list.
+> For more immediate communication, you can join the "testing" channel on the
+> IRC server run by the W3C.

 **Return to the graph paper**